catnnemo/nc-boundary-maker/README.md

-# merge_counties
+# nc-boundary-maker

 A small Python script that merges a subset of NC counties into a single dissolved polygon, using the included `nc_counties.geojson` boundary file.
+Made with Meshmapper admins in mind

 ## Requirements